seshaljain/vlc-docs-dump/rst/User-Jthemphill.rst

 Hi!

-I'm Jeffrey Hemphill, a student attempting to earn the coveted [http://socghop.appspot.com/ Google Code-In] T-Shirt by improving the VLC wiki.
+I'm Jeffrey Hemphill, a student attempting to earn the coveted `Google Code-In <http://socghop.appspot.com/>`__ T-Shirt by improving the VLC wiki.

-I'm currently designing the [[VSG:Main|VLC Support Guide]], an informal, step-by-step guide for VLC troubleshooting.
+I'm currently designing the `VLC Support Guide <VSG:Main>`__, an informal, step-by-step guide for VLC troubleshooting.